-Choosing the best boutique hotel in Tel Aviv is becoming more difficult every year.
-Now, in 2018, six years after our first such article, over forty boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas, and creating intimate, and high quality accommodations.
-The best boutique hotels in Tel Aviv which are included in this list vary in location, size and price, but all have one common feature – they create their own idea of what hospitality is, and offer an alternative to the mainstream which, if experienced, will probably never allow you to go back!
+Choosing the best boutique hotels in Tel Aviv is becoming more difficult every year.
+Now, in 2018, six years after our first such article, over forty boutique hotels have opened in Tel Aviv, many in some of Tel Aviv’s greatest Bauhaus architectural gems, particularly in the White City and Neve Tzedek areas.
+The best boutique hotels in Tel Aviv which are included in this list vary in location, size and price, but all have one common feature – they create their own idea of what hospitality is, and offer an alternative to the mainstream which, if experienced, you will probably never want to go back!

 Brown TLV Urban Hotel

 On the fringe of the trendy White City to the east, quiet Neve Tzedek to the south, and the beach to the west, the Brown TLV Hotel, with its unique atmosphere and style, has become one of Tel Aviv’s most revered boutique hotels.
-Styled to recreate the glamour of the travel of the 1970’s, the Brown has 30 guest rooms, a stunning rooftop, happening-bar and lounge garden, spa, and luscious lobby which truly does take you back in time.
-The extent to which the Brown Hotel has adopted a strong design theme is perhaps unrivaled in Tel Aviv, yet this does not detract focus from providing high quality hospitality, and the Brown Hotel has been recognized by countless international publications for the way in which it pulls these two aspects together.
+Styled to recreate the glamour of the 1970’s, the Brown has 30 guest rooms, a stunning rooftop, happening-bar and lounge garden, spa, and luscious lobby.
+The extent to which the Brown Hotel has adopted a strong design theme is perhaps unrivaled in Tel Aviv, yet this does not detract focus from providing high-quality hospitality, and the Brown Hotel has been recognized by countless international publications for the way in which it pulls these two aspects together.

-Perhaps the most distinguished boutique hotel in Tel Aviv, Hotel Montefiore is far removed from the brashness of some of its competitors.
-This is a sophisticated property with has air of quality throughout, set in the heart of the White City just a few steps from Rothschild Boulevard.
+Perhaps the most distinguished boutique hotel in Tel Aviv is Hotel Montefiore.
+This is a sophisticated property with an air of quality throughout, set in the heart of the White City just a few steps from Rothschild Boulevard.
 When the Rolling Stones came to Tel Aviv it was at the Hotel Montefiore’s restaurant that they decided to dodge the limelight and spend an evening.
 In fact, the owners of Hotel Montefiore are some of the city’s most acclaimed restaurateurs, with four other restaurants which have reached the level of local institutions.
-The quality and high level service is one of the key elements which separates Montefiore from the competition.
+The quality and high level of service is one of the key elements which separates Montefiore from the competition.

-The first super-luxury boutique hotel in Tel Aviv, The Norman opened its doors in late 2014 and has not disappointed with its beautifully renovated 1920’s buildings regenerating the charm of a by-gone era.
-The first boutique hotel in the city to offer a swimming pool (this time, a rooftop pool), The Norman hosts two restaurants, one of which, Dinings Restaurant, is the Israeli sister of one of London’s most established eateries.
+Opened in 2014, The Norman was the first super-luxury boutique hotel in Tel Aviv.
+With its beautifully renovated 1920’s buildings and the charm of a by-gone era, this new hotel certainly did not disappoint.
+The first boutique hotel in the city to offer a swimming pool (this time, a rooftop pool), The Norman hosts two restaurants, one of which, Dinings Restaurant, is the Israeli sister of one of the most established eateries in London.
 Beautifully appointed and timelessly elegant, The Norman is a hotel that offers it all.

 Market House Hotel

-Located in Old Jaffa, just steps from the sea, the Market House Hotel, which opened in late 2014 is the latest hotel from the ‘Atlas’ group.
-The first boutique hotel to open in Jaffa, the Market House is set in a historic building which has been meticulously renovated.
-One of the greatest selling points of the Atlas group is that all hotels have a great ‘happy hour’ every evening with free drinks and snacks for all guests to enjoy.
-For those looking for a boutique hotel in Tel Aviv, in a slightly different location to the majority of properties, the Market House is a great choice.
+Located just a few moments away from the Mediterranean Sea, the Market House Hotel is the first boutique hotel to open in the port of Jaffa.
+This charming hotel is set in a historic building which has been meticulously renovated.
+As the latest hotel from the Atlas group, guests can expect the usual Atlas hotel’s ‘happy hour’ every evening with free drinks and snacks for all guests to enjoy.
+For those looking for a boutique hotel in Tel Aviv that is in comparably different location to all other boutique hotels, the Market House is an excellent choice.

 Brown Beach House

-Whilst the White City area of Tel Aviv around Rothschild, saw a huge wave of boutique hotel openings in recent years, the beach front area barely saw any change away from the traditional big chain hotels which dominate the scene.
-That is, until the Brown Beach House, sister to the Brown TLV Hotel, one of the Tel Aviv boutique hotel scene’s pioneers, jumped in and introduced its rather gutsy design to brighten up the options in this area.
-With an impressive design in a unique new building featuring a huge indoor atrium which is home to one of the city’s most interesting bars, and all of the facilities such as a spa, which you would come to expect from a beach club in Miami, St Tropez, or Nice.
-The Brown Beach House has quickly become the hotel of choice for Tel Aviv’s beach area, and is set to lead a wave of transformation to one of the city’s most underrated neighborhoods.
+Whilst the White City area of Tel Aviv around Rothschild saw a huge wave of boutique hotel openings in recent years, the beachfront area barely saw any change away from the larger chain hotels which dominate the scene.
+That is, until the Brown Beach House, sister to the Brown TLV Hotel jumped in and introduced its rather gutsy design to brighten up the options in this area.
+This hotel is set in a unique new building which features a huge indoor atrium that is home to one of the city’s most interesting bars.
+With a fabulous spa, Brown Beach House has quickly become the hotel of choice for Tel Aviv’s beach area, and is set to lead a wave of transformation to one of the city’s most underrated neighborhoods.